 Nokia to allow employees to work remotely for three days a week

-STOCKHOLM, June 22 (Reuters) - Nokia (NOKIA.HE)said its employees can choose to work up to three days a week remotely with increased support for flexible working hours from January after its current work from home policy comes to an end in December.
+STOCKHOLM (Reuters) - Nokia said its employees can choose to work up to three days a week remotely with increased support for flexible working hours from January after its current work from home policy comes to an end in December.

 The Finnish telecom equipment maker conducted a survey of its employees at the end of last year and a majority said they wanted to work two to three days per week remotely, up from an average of two days before the coronavirus pandemic.